Hrrsh-Gupta/Terms-and-Conditions-Summarizer-with-Chatbot/README.md

 ## Prerequisites
 - The app was developed in Python 3.11.
 Ensure Python 3.11 or higher is installed.

-[!NOTE]
-Ensure you have a GroqAPI key in environment variables to use abstractive summary and chatbot functionalities.
+- Ensure you have a GroqAPI key in environment variables to use abstractive summary and chatbot functionalities.
 To get a key check Groq API-Key Environment setup under Installation.

 ## Installation